qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectortable.rst

      - [table]

        Default: ``[Skip output]``
-     - Specification of table to contain the summary of the class field mapped to the corresponding unique value.
+     - Specify the table to contain the summary of the class field mapped to the corresponding unique value.
        One of: